Logo of Institute of Clinical Hypnotherapy that offers Coaching and Psychotherapy Courses

 Though Coaches are trained to help clients focus on the present and work towards the desired future, they are not really equipped to help clients deal with intense negative emotions or issues coming from the past.

-Therapists, on the other hand, have a tendency to focus more on past and negative emotions as opposed to any specific goal that the client may wish to achieve.
+Therapists, on the other hand, are expected to focus more on past and negative emotions as opposed to any specific goal that the client may wish to achieve.
 Classically, therapy would also include developing a deeper understanding of the cause of the problem and may majorly revolve around resolving emotional baggage coming from the past.
 Work with any kind of disorder or addiction will also fall within the realm of therapy.

 Having said that, this distinction between coaching and therapy is more applicable to coaches than to therapists.
 Most successful therapists, if not all, knowingly or unknowingly do help the clients move towards their goals.